snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 You can try it by following the instructions, but now you should be able to connect from your local machine using a easier command.

+(configure-local-machine-to-use-a-correct-key)=
-### Config your local machine to use the keys
+### 3. Configure local machine to use a correct key

 After above steps, you still cannot access the gateway and our servers with the ssh keys, ie, you still need to use your password every time you connect.
 To make our efforts yield valuable results, ou need to add the correct configuration to your `~/.ssh/config` file on your local machine.
 This is the configuration file for `ssh` program to know which key to use when connecting to a specific server.

 You must have noticed that in previous steps, we have generated two key pairs for "gateway" and "IBL servers" (BLIS, FRODO, BILBO).
-This is because we have the following infrastructure setup as indicated in the section [Set up connection using ssh through SSH gateway](#set-up-connection-using-ssh-through-ssh-gateway).
+This is because we have the following infrastructure setup as indicated in the section [Set up connection using ssh through SSH gateway](#setup-connection-using-ssh-through-ssh-gateway).

 ![IBL server infrastructure](../_static/images/ssh_jump_drawing.svg)